McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

 ## About
 The Co-operator is a co-op management tool integrating features from both myCourses and myFuture.
-Group 5 mainly focuses on developing from the student viewpoint.
+Group 5 focuses on developing from the student viewpoint.
 Keeping this in mind, the fourth deliverable includes:

 1. User Documentation
 2. Integrated System